clowdr-app/clowdr/README.md

 ## Cloud Services

-Clowdr relies on various cloud services, which will need to be configured for local development as well.
+Midspace relies on various cloud services, which will need to be configured for local development as well.

 1. **Full Setup but not Production:** [Set up tunnels for enabling callbacks to services running locally](docs/tunnels-setup.md)
 1. [Set up user authentication](docs/auth-setup.md)